We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When in doubt, call your doctor or go to an urgent care center.
 Describe your symptoms, what treatments you have tried, and how well they worked.
 You and your doctor can decide on the best course of treatment.

 If your child gets a first-degree burn in their mouth, treat the burn like you would for an adult.
-Start by giving them milk or other cold or frozen liquids.
-If your child feels a lot of pain, give them appropriate doses of medicines like ibuprofen and acetaminophen.
-Don’t use medicines that contain ingredients that your child is allergic to.
-Also, use benzocaine sparingly, as it has been shown to cause rare but serious side effects.
+Start by giving them milk or other cold or frozen liquids and give them appropriate doses of medicines like ibuprofen and acetaminophen.
+Use benzocaine sparingly, as it has been shown to cause rare but serious side effects.

-The skin may peel for two to three days before it starts healing, and it may cause your child a lot of pain and discomfort.
+The skin may peel for a few days before it starts healing, and it may cause your child a lot of pain and discomfort.
 If the symptoms don’t improve after two days, take your child to the doctor.
-If abnormal fluids or pus start leaking from the burn or your child develops a fever, talk to their doctor right away.

-If your child gets a second- or third-degree burn, take them to the doctor immediately for treatment and a full assessment.
-The doctor can also evaluate if there is damage to the nerves or any other tissues.
+If your child gets a second- or third-degree burn or has pus leaking from the burn, take them to the doctor immediately for treatment and a full assessment.
+They can also evaluate if there is damage to the nerves or any other tissues.